MillennialJesus/ReputeX-Engine/README.md

 Customize Reputation Categories (Optional)

-The Personal Reputation Engine supports traits like Charmer, Honorable, Dominant, etc.
+The Personal Reputation Engine supports traits like `Charmer`, `Honorable`, `Dominant`, etc.

-If you want custom traits or unique behaviors, edit/add to the PERSONAL_REP_PATTERNS in the Shared Library.
+If you want custom traits or unique behaviors, edit/add to the `PERSONAL_REP_PATTERNS` in the Shared Library.

 Adjust Lexicon/Regex Patterns (Optional)

-To match your scenario’s tone or add custom phrases, expand PERSONAL_REP_PATTERNS and/or the Lexicon.
+To match your scenario’s tone or add custom phrases, expand `PERSONAL_REP_PATTERNS` and/or the Lexicon.

 Configure Faction Logic (Optional)

-For special rules (e.g., mutually exclusive factions, unique win/loss conditions), update canStartQuest, isHostile, etc.
+For special rules (e.g., mutually exclusive factions, unique win/loss conditions), update `canStartQuest`, `isHostile`, etc.

 Import ALL ReputeX Helper Functions

 IMPORTANT:
-Place all core engine functions (initWorldReputation, initPersonalReputation, getClockString, time-skip/advance helpers, etc.) in your Shared Library pane.
+Place all core engine functions (`initWorldReputation`, `initPersonalReputation`, `getClockString`, `time-skip/advance helpers`, etc.) in your Shared Library pane.

-If your scripting engine does NOT share functions between panes, copy necessary helpers into Input/Output Modifiers.
+If your scripting engine `does NOT` share functions between panes, copy necessary helpers into Input/Output Modifiers.

 Integrate Output/Context/UI Formatting